rgknow/NanoBot/README.md

 ### [Multi-Model Service Provider Support][docs-feat-provider]

-In the continuous development of LobeChat, we deeply understand the importance of diversity in model service providers for meeting the needs of the community when providing AI conversation services.
-Therefore, we have expanded our support to multiple model service providers, rather than being limited to a single one, in order to offer users a more diverse and rich selection of conversations.
+In the continuous development of NanoBot, we deeply understand the importance of diversity in model service providers for meeting the educational needs of the learning community when providing safe AI educational services.
+Therefore, we have expanded our support to multiple model service providers with comprehensive safety filtering, rather than being limited to a single one, in order to offer educators and learners a more diverse and rich selection of educational AI interactions.

-In this way, LobeChat can more flexibly adapt to the needs of different users, while also providing developers with a wider range of choices.
+In this way, NanoBot can more flexibly adapt to the needs of different educational contexts, while also providing educators and developers with a wider range of choices for safe learning environments.

 #### Supported Model Service Providers